 Figure 16.6.3-1: Subscription/unsubscription of NSACF notification procedure

-0. Authentication of AF: AF is authenticated by NRF or authenticated by NEF based on description in clause 13 or clause 12.
-A token is generated for AF after authentication and authorization.
+AF is authenticated by NEF based on description in clause 13 or clause 12.
+A token is generated for AF after authorization.
+CAPIF-1e authentication and secure session establishment is performed as specified in subclause 6.3.1 of TS 33.122 [53].

-Editor’s Note: It is FFS how AF outside the 3GPP operator domain is authorized.
+After successful establishment of TLS session over CAPIF-1e, as described in subclause 6.3.1 of TS 33.122 [53], the AF shall send an Access Token Request message to the CAPIF core function as per the OAuth 2.0 specification (IETF RFC 6749 [43]).
+The AF should include the required Nnef_EventExposure_Subscribe/Unsubscribe service and AF’s identity in the Access Token Request message.

+The CAPIF core function shall verify the Access Token Request message per OAuth 2.0 specification (IETF RFC 6749 [43]).

+If the CAPIF core function successfully verifies the Access Token Request message, the CAPIF core function shall generate an access token specific to the AF and return it in an Access Token Response message.
+The token claim should include the required Nnef_EventExposure_Subscribe/Unsubscribe service and AF’s identity in the Access Token Request message.

+On CAPIF-2e, the API invoker authenticates to the NEF by establishing a TLS session with the NEF based on the authentication and authorization method (i.e. Server (NEF) side certificate authentication or certificate-based mutual authentication) as indicated by CAPIF core function.
+The TLS connection can be built according to clause 6.5.2.3 of TS 33.122 [53].

-1. To subscribe or unsubscribe for the number of UEs or the number of PDU Sessions per network slice notification with the NSACF, the AF sends Nnef_EventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information) message to the NEF as described in TS 23.502 [8].
-The Event Filter parameter shall be ENSI for an AF deployed outside the 3GPP operator domain.
+To subscribe or unsubscribe for the number of UEs or the number of PDU Sessions per network slice notification with the NSACF, the AF sends Nnef_EventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information) message to the NEF as described in TS 23.502 [8].
+The Event Filter parameter shall be AF-Service-Identifier for an AF deployed outside the 3GPP operator domain.
 Other parameters are specified in TS 23.502 [8].

-2The NEF checks whether the AF is authorised for the requested subscription based on the AF token. .
-NEF may query the NRF to find the NSACF responsible for the requested S-NSSAI (NEF needs to map to S-NSSAI based on ENSI for the AF deployed outside the 3GPP operator domain).
-The NEF confirms with Nnef_ SliceStatusEventExposure _Subscribe/Unsubscribe Response message to the AF.

-The Event Filter parameter is the mapped ENSI for the AF deployed outside the 3GPP operator domain.
+6. The NEF checks whether the AF is authorised for the requested subscription based on the AF token.
+The NEF verifies the integrity of the access token by verifying the CAPIF core function signature.
+If validation of the access token is successful, the NEF shall verify the AF’s request against the authorization claims in access token, it needs to check whether the token claims match the AF’s identity and the required Nnef_EventExposure_Subscribe/Unsubscribe service request.
+If the token is successfully verified and NEF can accept the Event Filter parameter in the request message, the NEF confirms with Nnef_ SliceStatusEventExposure _Subscribe/Unsubscribe Response message to the AF.
+The Event Filter parameter is the mapped AF-Service-Identiferfor the AF deployed outside the 3GPP operator domain.
+Otherwise, the NEF rejects the service request.

-3. The NEF checks whether the AF is authorised for the requested subscription based on the AF token.
-It needs to check whether the token claims match the AF’s identity and the Event Filter parameter.
-If authorised, the NEF may query the NRF to find the NSACF responsible for the requested S-NSSAI (NEF needs to map to S-NSSAI based on ENSI for the AF deployed outside the 3GPP operator domain).
+7. NEF may query the NRF to find the NSACF responsible for the requested S-NSSAI (NEF needs to map to S-NSSAI based on AF-Service-Identifierfor the AF deployed outside the 3GPP operator domain).

-4. The NEF forwards the request to the NSACF with Nnsacf_SliceEventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information).
+8. The NEF forwards the request to the NSACF with Nnsacf_SliceEventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information).
 The Event Filter parameter shall be the mapped S-NSSAI for the AF deployed outside the 3GPP operator domain.